Public Transportation (Prague)

 Transit Inspection

-- Hold on to your validated ticket throughout your ride; you’ll need to show it if a ticket collector (be sure to check for his or her badge) asks you.
+– Hold on to your validated ticket throughout your ride; you’ll need to show it if a ticket collector (be sure to check for their badge) asks you.

-- If you’re caught without a valid ticket, you’ll be asked to pay a fine 500Kc.
+– If you’re caught without a valid ticket, you’ll be asked to pay a fine of 800 Kč.